lyhiving/baserow2/docs/guides/running-baserow-locally.md

 Now that we have our copy of the repo and have changed directories to the newly created `baserow`, we can bring up the containers.
-You just have to execute the docker-compose command using the `docker-compose.demo.yml` file.
-It might take a while for the command finishes, this is because the image has to be created from scratch.
+You just have to execute the docker-compose up command.
+It might take a while for the command to finish, this is because the image has to be built from scratch.

 ```
-$ docker network create baserow_demo_default
-$ docker-compose -f docker-compose.demo.yml up
+$ docker-compose up
 Building backend
 ...
-Starting baserow_db_1   ... done
+Starting db             ... done
-Starting baserow_mjml_1 ... done
+Starting mjml           ... done
 Starting backend        ... done
+Starting celery         ... done
 Starting web-frontend   ... done
 ```

 Once everything has finished, you can visit http://localhost:3000 in your browser and you should be redirected to the login screen.
 From here you can create a new account and start using the software.

-> I strongly discourage running these images in production.
-These are just for demo
-> purposes only.